History and political science

 In each of the first two years students take 3 Political Science modules.
 In year one these are: Introduction to Political Science; Introduction to Sociology; Introduction to Economic Policy.
 In year two these will be: History of Political Thought; International Relations; Comparative Politics.

 Both the History and Political Science departments allow students to select modules in their third and fourth years which can enable them to concentrate on areas of particular interest to you.
 In History, modules will include some which involve intensive research and writing based on primary sources and others which are broader thematic and analytical modules and may have a particular focus on historiography – on how different historians have tried to understand a period or problem.
 Students taking only History in fourth year will also write a dissertation.
+Broad curriculum and language modules can also be taken.

 Among the specialist modules available in political science are: